 Of course, there is a fourth step every inbound marketer should follow . . .
 Improve!
 Regardless of how well our latest campaign is doing it's never too early to be thinking about how we'll improve upon it next time.
-After all, inbound should be an iterative process where we learn from our successes, failures and most importantly each other.
-With this in mind here are my top 5 tips to help you improve your inbound marketing campaigns in 2019.
-Of course, we'd love to hear your advice for fellow marketers too so be sure to leave your top tip in the comments!
+After all, inbound should be an ever evolving process where we learn from our successes, failures and most importantly each other.
+With this in mind here are our top 5 tips to help you improve your inbound marketing campaigns in 2019.

 - Is the persona still relevant to your business, do they buy from you regularly?

 - Has their demographic information changed or expanded?

 - Have their sources of information changed?
 Do they still read that industry magazine or are they getting their news from blogs and social media?

 - Is their job more or less in demand than before, has this changed their income or purchasing power?